divyachhipani/3DRenderer/README.md

 3D MODELLING AND ANIMATION

 COMPILING INSTRUCTIONS

   IDE USED : Microsoft Visual C++ Express 2010

   THIRD PARTY LIBRARIES USED : GLUT, GLM

 USER INTSTRUCTIONS
 This program supports the mouse-based and keyboard-based camera control.
-1. To rotate the object- click the left button and move the mouse
+1. To rotate the object- click the left button and move the mouse<br>
-2. To zoom in the object- use keyboard key j
+2. To zoom in the object- use keyboard key j<br>
 3. To zoom out the object- use keyboard key u
 4. To render object as points- use keyboard key p
 5. To render object as wireframe- use keyboard key w